martinemde/topt/README.md

-# ThorOptions
+# Topt

-A replacement for Ruby's OptionParser (optparse).
+A Thor compatible replacement for Ruby's OptionParser (optparse).

-Provides extended options parsing, compared to optparse, using [Thor](https://github.com/wycats/thor)'s options parsing system.
+Provides extended options parsing, compared to optparse, using a [Thor](https://github.com/wycats/thor) compatible option parser.

 ## About